freeCodeCamp/freeCodeCamp/guide/english/containers/index.md

 Unlike a VM which provides hardware virtualization, a container provides operating-system-level virtualization by abstracting the “user space”.
 You’ll see what I mean as we unpack the term container.

-For all intent and purposes, containers look like a VM.
-For example, they have private space for processing, can execute commands as root, have a private network interface and IP address, allow custom routes and iptable rules, can mount file systems, and etc.
+For all intents and purposes, containers look like a VM.
+For example, they have private space for processing, can execute commands as root, have a private network interface and IP address, allow custom routes and iptable rules, can mount file systems, etc.

 The one big difference between containers and VMs is that containers *share* the host system’s kernel with other containers.

 ## Orchestration

-There are several container orchestration frameworks leveraged in production: docker-swarm and kubernetes
+There are several container orchestration frameworks leveraged in production (i.e docker-swarm and kubernetes)

 ## List of container providers

-Bellow is a small list of the most used containers vendors that can be used.
+Below is a small list of common container technologies that can be used.

 - [Docker](https://www.docker.com/)
 - [Kubernetes](https://kubernetes.io/)